-- 1.3.
-A QSE is required to comply with all the applicable elements for purposes of measurement under the Specialised Qualifying Small Enterprise Scorecard. - 2.
-THE QUALIFYING SMALL ENTERPRISE SCORECARD - 2.1 The following table represents the Qualifying Small Enterprise Scorecard and contains the: - 2.1.1 Elements of the scorecard; - 2.1.2 Weightings; and - 2.1.3 The Code series reference that specify the mechanisms for measurement and calculation of each of the elements of the scorecard (Code series 601 605). - 2.2.
-All other terms of statement 000 500 apply to Measured Entities subject to this statement, mutatis mutandis.
+3. The Qualifying Small Enterprise Scorecard

+- 3.1.
+The following table represents the Qualifying Small Enterprise Scorecard and contains the: - 3.1.1.
+Elements of the scorecard; - 3.1.2.
+Weightings; and - 3.1.3.
+Code Series reference that specify the mechanisms for measurement and calculation of each of the elements of the scorecard (Code Series AICT601 AICT605). - 3.2.
+All other terms of Statement AICT000 AICT500 apply to Measured Entities subject to this Statement, mutatis mutandis.